arlowhite/ng2-material-select/README.md

 I'm not that familiar with webpack and didn't want to spend time migrating ng2-material-select's webpack config from version 1 to 2.
 So instead, I just decided to compile the source code directly as part of the angular-cli project.

+## Instructions

+Note: If your angular-cli project isn't setup for SCSS, I don't think this will work.

 Add these dependencies to **package.json**
 ```json
     "equals": "^1.0.5",